 Paro Dzong

-The stunning Paro Dzong, or Rinpung Dzong is a place you can’t miss when in Pari.
+The stunning Paro Dzong, or Rinpung Dzong, is a place you can’t miss when in Pari.
 Built in 1644 and this impressive fortress played a crucial role in defending against Tibetan invasions.
-Its massive walls leave you in awe and the intricate woodwork, and detailed paintings are remarkable.
-Today, it houses both the monastic body and administrative offices of Paro district.
+Its massive walls leave you in awe and the intricate woodwork and detailed paintings are remarkable.
+Today, it houses both the monastic body and the administrative offices of Paro district.

 Kyichu Lhakhang